The 11 Best Kitesurfing Destinations for Beginners

 Best time to go: If you’re a beginner, then the best time of year to learn to kitesurf in Tarifa is between April and June and September through November, when the beaches are less crowded.

 Who hasn’t heard about surfing in Morocco?
 It is on every surfer’s bucket list!
-But the country is also famous for its world-class kitesurfing.
+But kitesurfing in Morocco is world-class too.
 On the Atlantic coast of Central Morocco, Essaouira is a bustling fishing harbor and one of the best kitesurfing destinations in the world.
 While the town is well-developed and has a great surfing infrastructure, it managed to retain its authentic charm.

 The bay of Essaouira is protected from strong winds by the small island of Mogador, but some fun waves do manage to make their way through.
-The sandy beach is just huge, which allows for beginners to learn how to launch more easily.
+The sandy beach is just huge, and beginners can learn how to launch more easily.
 The long gentle waves here are great for first-timers, as well as for those looking to step up their game.

 Essaouira is considered the best beginner spot in the country, both for kitesurfing and wave surfing.
 While here, don’t forget to also check out the popular beginner-friendly beaches at Sidi Kaouki and Imessouane, located just outside of town.